 - It’s survival of the fittest.

 Whether you agreed or disagreed will depend entirely on your value system.
-And although it may feel like you made the choice, that may not be the whole truth.

 Our values are a little bit like an internal navigation system.
 Guiding and leading.

-They are a system in perfect working order: (I didn’t say effective, because sometimes they aren’t), working even now as you read this they’re the central HQ of how you choose and what you decide.
-How you behave, how you act.
+They are a system in perfect working order: (I didn’t say effective because sometimes they aren’t), working even now as you read this they’re the central HQ of how you choose and what you decide, how you behave & how you act.

 Core values underpin how you live your life.